 Adam Macklin has been volunteering at the Chester Beatty Library since November 2015.
 He read Chinese history and Mandarin at SOAS for his Masters, and has lived in Beijing.
 Adam therefore has a keen interest in East Asia and previously volunteered at the Library as a tour guide in 2007 when he gained a massive interest in the broad range of Chester Beatty’s collections.

-Adam hopes to become a conservator and is currently helping the conservation team with the boxing of the Arabic Collection, to protect the manuscripts whilst in storage.
+In 2016 Adam helped the conservation team with the boxing of the Arabic Collection, in order to protect the manuscripts whilst in storage.
+Adam will complete a Masters in Conservation and Restoration at the University of Amsterdam in 2018.

 Karen Horton is an Independent Textile and Ethnographic Conservator; she first worked at the Chester Beatty Library in 2007 and has been the Library’s contract textile conservator since 2012.
 Karen trained as an Archaeological Conservator at the Institute of Archaeology, University College London and chose to specialise in Textiles obtaining an MA in Textile Conservation from the Textile Conservation Centre, England.
 Her work at the Library has covered a diverse range of textile objects from the collection including Chinese Imperial Dragon Robes, Indian velvets and embroidered 18th century book bindings.
 Karen works internationally for both museums and private clients.